 Spain is one of the top locations in Europe for expats.
 Japanese who move to Spain do so largely for employment purposes or for study purposes, with many of them residing in Barcelona.
 However, some Japanese also choose to come to Spain’s Las Palmas de Gran Canaria, where they retire or simply enjoy the beautiful Islands long-term, not only for the permitted three months without a visa.

 Japanese citizens can enter Spain and stay without a visa for a maximum period of three months.
-During this time they must be in the possession of a valid passport.
+During this time, they must be in possession of a valid passport.
 However, the visas that allow foreign nationals to stay in the country for longer periods of time are awarded according to the purpose of the stay.
-Thus, they can be for employment, study or even family reunification purposes.
-The application for these types of visas can be downloaded from the embassy’s or the consulate’s website and the visa applications are filed in person, along with the required or supporting documents.
+Thus, they can be for employment, study, or even family reunification purposes.
+The application for these types of visas can be downloaded from the embassy’s or the consulate’s website, and the visa applications are filed in person, along with the required or supporting documents.

 You can also rely on us in Spanish citizenship matters.
 If you want to relocate to Spain, feel free to reach out.